 Indira Sagar dam is build on Narmada River.
 This dam has a curved axis instead of a straight dam.
 This project was introduced by then prime minister late Shrimati Indira Gandhi on October 23, 1984.

-This dam has a length of 653 Meters with a maximum height of 92Meter.
+This dam has a length of 653 Meters with a maximum height of 92 meters.
 This project has an electricity generation capacity of 1000MW.

-Karcham Wangtoo Dam-
+Karcham Wangtoo Dam-Karcham wangtoo dam

-The Karcham Wangtob Hydroelectric plant Located in the Kinnaur District of Himanchal Pradesh capable of Generating 1000MW of electricity situated on the satluj river.
+The Karcham Wangtob Hydroelectric plant Located in the Kinnaur District of Himanchal Pradesh capable of Generating 1000MW of electricity situated on the Satluj River.

 It has four units capable of making electricity 250MW by each of the units.